MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 security benefits.
 A hostile recursive resolver can always deny service to SVCB queries, but network intermediaries can often prevent resolution as well, even when the client and recursive resolver validate DNSSEC and use a secure transport.
-These downgrade attacks can prevent the HTTPS upgrade provided by the HTTPS RR ({{hsts}}), and disable the encryption enabled by the "ech" SvcParamKey ({{ech-param}}).
+These downgrade attacks can prevent the "https" upgrade provided by the HTTPS RR ({{hsts}}), and disable the encryption enabled by the "ech" SvcParamKey ({{ech-param}}).
 To prevent downgrades, {{client-failures}}
 recommends that clients abandon the connection attempt when such an attack is